gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 !!!
-MOD IS CREATED FOR EUROPA 1100 v1.2.9.1, AND MOST LIKELY WILL NOT WORK WITH OTHER VERSIONS.
+MOD IS CREATED FOR EUROPA 1100 v1.2.9.2, AND MOST LIKELY WILL NOT WORK WITH OTHER VERSIONS.

 !!!
 Warning.
 Mod now requires Open Source Armory.

 The mod on this page will be updated to match the Empires of Europe 1100 version on Steam.
 Other versions can be found on Nexus Mods https://www.nexusmods.com/mountandblade2bannerlord/mods/6277.

-Update 1.3.0
+Update 1.4.0 Poland Duchy

-- compatible with Europa 1100 1.2.9.1
+- 4 new castles and 1 new city for Poland
-- 12 new kingdoms: Latgalia and Aestia
+- 1 new city for Hungary
-- 1 new Aestian culture
+- rework of all Poland clanes and lords
-- other changes
+- 10 clanes and 39 historical lords for Poland

 This mod has two purposes: